tomwalder/php-appengine-search/README.md

 To install using Composer, use this require line in your `composer.json` for bleeding-edge features, dev-master

-`"tomwalder/php-appengine-search": "dev-master"`
+`"tomwalder/php-appengine-search": "v0.0.4-alpha"`

 Or, if you're using the command line:

 `composer require tomwalder/php-appengine-search`

-You will need `minimum-stability: dev`
+You may need `minimum-stability: dev`

 # Queries #